kaganisildak/CFAP/README.md

 - Use proxychains with which app need access the app
  `proxychains4 ./config.sh --url https://git.company.com/enterprises/company --token LAPSEKİLİTAYFUR`

- ####  Note : You can use system environments to set proxy for other apps but i can't route the f**** runner traffic over proxy with system environments so i created this repo to helping other fellas.
+ ####  Note : You can use system environments to set proxy for other apps but i couldn't route the f**** runner traffic over proxy with system environments so i created this repo to helping other fellas.

  ###### If there is an easier way to do this and I haven't found it in the cloudflare documentation, please let me know and let me curse myself for the time I wasted on it.
  [@kaganisildak](https://twitter.com/kaganisildak)